Volunteering 101 Series:

 fire up your search engine and skip over costly voluntourism agencies

-Say you want to volunteer in education: popular keywords to sift through the myriad volunteering opportunities out there would be “volunteering education South America,” “volunteer school Africa,” “volunteer abroad education” etc. I don’t need to explain search engines to you.
-Important, however, is how to skip over all the travel agencies that will charge you for a voluntourism experience abroad (unless that’s what you really want).
+Say you want to volunteer in education: popular keywords to sift through the plethora of volunteering opportunities out there would be “volunteering education South America,” “volunteer school Africa,” “volunteer abroad education” etc. I don’t need to explain search engines to you.
+Important, however, is how to skip over all the travel agencies that will charge you for a social experience abroad (unless that’s what you want).
 Remember: we are trying to find authentic grassroots organizations that offer free volunteering.

 First, you can skip over all paid ads on top of the search result page.
-A local nonprofit organization with free volunteering opportunities would neither have the financial means to advertise here, nor would its organizational culture allow for the spending of funds on marketing campaigns that attract volunteers.
-Google’s sweet spot is reserved for agencies that make money with voluntourism experiences and it is the money of voluntourists that pays for these ads.
-The next 1-4 pages of organic search results (between the ads on the top and bottom) will probably also be occupied by these costly voluntourism agencies.
-Search engines like them because their marketing budgets allow for great SEO.
-Hence, small grassroots projects get banned to the bottom of the search engine food chain.
-I know, you’ve probably never been to the far realms of a second search result page, let alone a third one.
+A local nonprofit organization with free volunteering opportunities would not have the funding to advertise here and compete with the budgets of voluntourism giants.
+Google’s prime real estate is reserved for agencies that make money with voluntourism experiences and it is the money of voluntourists that pays for these ads.
+The next 1-4 pages of organic search results (between the ads on the top and bottom) will mostly be occupied by these agencies too.
+Search engines like them because they have the resources to craft great websites and SEO copy.
+Unfortunately, small grassroots projects get banned to the bottom of the search engine food chain.
+I know, you’ve probably never been to the realms of a second search result page, let alone a third one.
 But, if you want to find free volunteering gigs at the grassroots, you will have to venture there and eventually you might scream “yahoo” upon finding what you were looking for.

 To filter the results quickly without missing a legit and free volunteering project, skim through the descriptions.
 If you see phrases like “affordable volunteering” or “inexpensive volunteering,” move on – there will be a charge and it will be anything but inexpensive.
-If you’re not sure, check out the website of the respective organization.
+If you’re unsure, check out the organization’s website.
 If the design looks very neat, fun and touristy, promising unforgettable experiences and adventures, you’re probably in the wrong place.
 To be sure, just see if there is a section about fees for volunteering or if they offer projects all around the world.
 That’s when you know for certain that there is no free volunteering to be found.
-Search on until you come across local organizations that represent themselves (rather than international tourism agencies that represent myriad local organizations and projects all around the world) with a typically simple website.
+Search on until you come across local organizations that represent themselves (rather than international tourism agencies that represent myriad local organizations and projects all around the world).
 Some of these grassroots projects specifically mention that they accept volunteers and often provide information on volunteer tasks, the application process and accommodation options.

 what adding the word "free" gets you

 If you add the word "free" to your search, you might make your life a lot easier.
-At least this will reduce paid voluntourism offers significantly.
-Instead you will now come across a lot of websites that also act as mediators, but put you in touch with nonprofits that offer free volunteering opportunities.
-The concept is that you pay a membership fee on most of these sites (like Helpstay), which is usually not all that costly and the far better deal compared to paying voluntourism agencies for the grassroots participation itself.
-The sites you will encounter, facilitate your search for a project if you aren't keen on sifting through the web yourself to find local nonprofits.
-It should also be noted that not every grassroots organization has its own website and that some solely post their volunteering opportunities on said mediating sites.
+At least this will reduce paid voluntourism offers.
+Instead you will come across a lot of websites that also act as mediators, but put you in touch with nonprofits that offer free volunteering opportunities.
+The concept is that you pay a membership fee on most of these sites (like Helpstay), which is usually not all that high and a far better deal compared to paying voluntourism agencies for the grassroots participation itself.
+The sites you will encounter facilitate your search for a project if you aren't keen on sifting through the web yourself to find local nonprofits.
+It should also be noted that not every grassroots organization has its own website and that some solely post their volunteering opportunities on such mediating sites.

 get in touch with your grassroots project

-Once you found your grassroots project, get in touch with the people in charge to see if it is a good fit and to talk about dates and other details; these could include possible tasks based on your skills, guidelines and rules of the project, and how to get there.
-As mentioned before, you will have to organize the trip by yourself in terms of flight tickets, visas, bus connections etc. However, if you are ready to volunteer abroad at the grassroots, the journey itself should be little challenging; and if it is, well, all the better.
+Once you have found your grassroots project, get in touch with the people in charge to see if it is a good fit and to talk about dates and other details; these could include possible tasks based on your skills, guidelines and rules, and how to get there.
+As mentioned before, you will have to organize the trip by yourself in terms of flight tickets, visas, bus connections etc. However, if you are ready to volunteer abroad at the grassroots, the journey itself should hardly be challenging; and if it is, well, all the better.

 Tamil Nadu / India assisting in the classroom